-- 1. All piping between heat pump and storage should be sized for appropriate pressure drops and velocities.
-Refer to performance specifications for available pressure and flow rate requirements. - 2.
+- 1. Exterior water piping requires insulation in all cases.
+Heat tracing is required on all pipes that could be exposed to freezing conditions.
+UV jacketing is recommended for pipes exposed to sunlight.
+Insulate as per applicable energy codes, ambient conditions, and heat trace manufacturing requirements. - 2.
+Slope exterior run pipes down toward a drain location.
+This allows manual draining of exterior lines in an emergency. - 3.
+Do NOT install check valves on piping to or from a single-pass HPWH. - 4.
+All piping between heat pump and storage should be sized for appropriate pressure drops and velocities.
+Refer to performance specifications for available pressure and flow rate requirements. - 5.
 Pump circulation between heat pump and storage tanks is required as a part of freeze protection in some conditions.
-Any external solenoids or zone valves must be interlocked with the unit to open when the pump is triggered. - Confirm storage and/or swing tanks are rated for potable usage, have adequate volume for the design, have tappings at required locations, and are approved to handle system flow rates without fitting erosion. - 4.
+Any external solenoids or zone valves must be interlocked with the unit to open when the pump is triggered. - 6.
+Confirm storage and/or swing tanks are rated for potable usage, have adequate volume for the design, have tappings at required locations, and are approved to handle system flow rates without fitting erosion. - 7.
 Swing tank must have backup heat installed sufficient to cover at least the recirc system heat losses.
-Backup heat can be installed in the tank itself or piped to it from an external heater. - 5.
+Backup heat can be installed in the tank itself or piped to it from an external heater. - 8.
 Air venting is recommended at the high point of the hot water supply piping from the water heater.
 Use only air vents suitable for open systems.
-Confrim the air vent is installed in an interior, protected space. - 6.
+Confrim the air vent is installed in an interior, protected space. - 9.
 Expansion tank must have a direct pipe run with no opposing check valve to the swing tank and to the HPWH.